-- Having a building that is safe and accessible to everyone (ramps, toilets, access, protective railings, etc).
+- Having buildings that are safe and accessible to everyone (ramps, toilets, access, protective railings, etc).

 - Being aware of the special needs of larger families, whether two-parent or “blended”, with children across a broad age range.

-- Reaching out to other families in the local community and through our outreach work
+- Reaching out to individuals and families in the local community, through our facilities and outreach work